Push sum with transmission failures: Results

+In particular, $R=0$ exactly when $\tau = (1/n,1/n,\ldots,1/n)$ and $R$ is maximal in the worst case of $\tau = (1,0,\ldots,0)$ corresponding to the final value being influenced by only one single node, when it becomes $n-1$.
+If $\tau$ was uniformly chosen from the simplex, $R$ would be $1-\frac{4n}{(n+1)(n+2)}$.
+One can also verify that $R/n$ corresponds to the expected square error if the $x_i(0)$ are scalar i.i.d. random variables drawn from a distribution with variance $1$.
+(We chose $R$ and not $R/n$ as error measure because one can verify that $R$ remains invariant when several identical $\tau$ are joined with identical scaling.)

-To derive bounds on $R$, we analyze the distribution $\mu$ of the vector $\tau$.
-This distribution is relatively complex, as suggested by Figure \ref{fig:hist06}.
-There we see a simulation of the density of $\mu$ for $n=3,~p=0.6$, therefore it is supported on the triangle spanned by $(0,0,1),(0,1,0),(1,0,0)$.
-Still, $\mu$ satisfies some specific invariance relation:
+In order to derive bounds on $R$ a key tool of our analysis is to understand the distribution $\mu$ of the vector $\tau$.
+This distribution is relatively complex, as suggested by Figure~\ref{fig:hist06}, where we present a simulation of the density of $\mu$ for fully connected 3 nodes with $p_e=0.6$ on all edges (using 500000 samples with the density displayed on a logarithmic scale).
+Therefore it is supported on the triangle spanned by $(0,0,1),(0,1,0),(1,0,0)$.
+We will see that the distribution $\mu$ can be characterized using an invariance relation:

-\begin{theorem} For the distribution $\mu$ of the final coefficients of the push-sum algorithm an invariance equation of the following form holds:

-where $F$ is a random measure transformation based on a single step of the push-sum algorithm. \end{theorem} The random measure transformation $F$ is fully defined in Subsection \ref{subsec:measures} using the notations introduced on the way.
-Theorems \ref{thm:convergence} and \ref{thm:invariance} provide the essential components to work with the final value of the push-sum algorithm.
+where $F$ is a random measure transformation based on a single step of the push-sum algorithm.
+The random measure transformation $F$ is fully defined in Section~\ref{subsec:measures} using the notations introduced on the way and Theorem~\ref{thm:invariance} provides the precise statement formalizing \eqref{eq:muinvariance}.

 We proceed to derive bounds on this final value.
-This is done for the fundamental case of 2 nodes.
-The ideas that we use could in principle be applied to systems with three or more nodes, but the derivations become much more involved, partly due to the more complex geometry of the partition of higher dimensional simplexes generated by our algorithm.

-We establish a lower bound on the error by considering all probability distributions $\mu'$ satisfying the relation $\mu'\geq F' (\mu')$ for some transformation $F'$ somewhat simpler than $F$ and smaller than or equal to $F$ on the simplex (i.e. $F'(\mu) \leq F(\mu)$).

-For such distributions, we will indeed show that the 2-dimensional simplex can be decomposed in an infinite series of non-overlapping intervals whose $\mu'-$measure satisfy certain discrete recurrence equations.
-Combining these with simple lower bounds of the error on each of these intervals leads to the following result.
+This is done for the fundamental case of 2 nodes, where the edges in the two directions are selected with equal probability and the transmission failure probability is the same for them, denoted simply by $p$ from now.
+The proofs for these bounds are in Section~\ref{sec:boundproof}.